 What is Atlassian AI project management?

 First off, "Atlassian Intelligence" isn't a single new product.
-It's the umbrella term for all the AI-powered features sprinkled across their tools.
+It's the umbrella term for all the AI-powered features integrated across their tools.
 Think of it less like a standalone app and more like a helpful assistant that now lives inside Jira, Confluence, and the rest of the family.
-This is all powered by their AI engine, called Rovo, which is designed to help your team find, understand, and act on information, no matter where it's buried.
+This is all powered by their AI engine, called Rovo, which is designed to help your team find, understand, and act on information, no matter where it's stored.

 -